-The law n.
-54 / 2006 has introduced the principle of big-parenting and shared custody of children.
+Law no. 54/2006 introduced the principle of two-parenting and shared custody of children.

 Children have the right to maintain relationships with both parents regardless of their personal relationships.

-The children, in case of separation, must be entrusted jointly to both parents while the exclusive assignment to one or the other of the parents is the exception, exception that must be justified by serious and valid reasons that unfortunately more and more often occur.
-The judge can entrust the children to only one of the parents only when the shared custody is not possible and this is in the interest of the children.
+In the event of separation, children must be jointly entrusted to both parents while exclusive custody to one or the other of the parents is the exception, an exception that must be justified by serious and valid reasons which unfortunately more and more often occur.
+The judge can entrust the children to only one of the parents only when shared custody is not possible and this precisely in the interest of the children.

-Article.
-155, paragraph 1, cc, expressly provides that the child also in case of personal separation of the parents has the right to maintain a balanced and continuous relationship with each of them, to receive care, education and education from both and to maintain meaningful relationships with the ascendants and relatives of each parental branch.
-To this end, the Court, in pronouncing the personal separation of the spouses adopts the provisions relating to the children with exclusive reference to the moral and material interest of the same and assesses the possibility that the minor children remain entrusted to both parents or establishes to which of they are entrusted to the children, and determines the times and methods of their presence with each parent (Article 155, paragraph 2, cc).
-The principle of double-entitlement determines the subjective right of the child to have a significant relationship with the father and mother, regardless of the prevalent placement of the child as established by the Court of Milan, Sec.
-IX, 5 March 2009.
+The art.
+155, paragraph 1, of the Italian Civil Code, expressly provides that the minor child, even in the case of personal separation of the parents, has the right to maintain a balanced and continuous relationship with each of them, to receive care, education and instruction from both and to maintain meaningful relationships with the ancestors and with the relatives of each parental branch.
+To this end, the Court, in pronouncing the personal separation of the spouses, adopts the measures relating to the children with exclusive reference to the moral and material interest of the same and evaluates the possibility that the minor children remain in the care of both parents or establishes which of they the children are entrusted, it also determines the times and methods of their presence with each parent (Article 155, paragraph 2, of the Italian Civil Code).
+The principle of two-parenting determines the child's subjective right to have a meaningful relationship with the father and mother, regardless of the prevailing placement of the child as established by the Court of Milan, Sec.
+IX, March 5, 2009.

-The assignment of the minor to both parents results in the exercise of parental responsibility by both parents and sharing of the most important decisions.
+The custody of the minor to both parents results in the exercise of parental responsibility by both parents and a sharing of the most important decisions.

-The salient characteristic of shared custody lies not so much in the duality of residence and in the parity of time that the minor spends with one parent or another, but rather in the equal sharing of the parental role (Trib.
-Messina 18.7.2006).
+The salient feature of shared custody lies not so much in the duality of residence and in the parity of times that the minor spends with one or the other parent, but rather in the equal sharing of the parental role (Trib.
+Messina 18.7.2006) .

-The law now provides that even in the consensual separation proceedings the parties are provided with a lawyer.
+The law now provides that even in the proceedings of consensual separation the parties are equipped with a lawyer.

-It is therefore up to the lawyer to explain to the parties the importance of the parental role and the need to find a meeting point also in the delicate phase of separation in the interests of the children.
+It is therefore up to the lawyer to explain to the parties the importance of the parental role and the need to find a meeting point even in the delicate phase of separation in the interest of the children.

-The assignment of the minor to both parents takes place with privileged placement at one of them when an alternate placement could constitute a prejudice for the child.
+The custody of the minor to both parents takes place with privileged placement with one of them when an alternate placement could constitute a prejudice for the minor himself.

-Each of the parents can appeal to the Court to change the measures taken by the judge regarding the custody of the children on the basis of the discipline prior to the reform in order to obtain shared custody and this is expressly provided for by art.
+Each of the parents can appeal to the Court to modify the measures taken by the judge regarding the custody of children on the basis of the discipline prior to the reform in order to obtain shared custody and this is expressly provided for by art.
 4, paragraph 2, law n.
-54 / 2006.
+54/2006.

 How much does the judge not grant shared custody?

-There are many judgments that provide for exclusive custody when the total non-compliance with the obligation to maintain children and the discontinuous exercise of the right to visit are among the other, among the other Cassation 17.12.2009, n.
+There are many judgments that provide for exclusive custody when the total non-fulfillment of the obligation to support children and the discontinuous exercise of the right to visit is recognized, among other Cassation 17.12.2009, n.
 26587.

-Another reason for exclusive custody is represented by the objective distance existing between the places of residence of the parents (Cass., Ord., 2.12.2010, No. 24526) or the particular conflict of parents.
-In the latter case, not infrequently, the Court of Milan, like other Italian courts, arranges the assignment of children to social services and, in the most serious cases, placement in subjects other than parents.
+Another reason for exclusive custody is represented by the objective distance existing between the places of residence of the parents (Cass., Ord., 2.12.2010, n.
+24526) or the particular conflict of the parents.
+In the latter case, not infrequently, the Court of Milan, like other Italian courts, orders the custody of children to social services and, in the most serious cases, placement with subjects other than their parents.

 In short, even during the separation, even in times of greater conflict, spouses must remember, if they are parents, to find an agreement at least for children who must not in any way become victims of separation.

-THE TRANSFER ABROAD OF THE SEPARATE SPELL WITH THE PROLE
+THE TRANSFER ABROAD OF THE SEPARATE SPOUSE WITH THE OFFSPRING

 Often, after the separation, it happens that one of the spouses wishes to transfer his residence abroad.